Nahlen/monty-hall-test/README.md

 ### Game engine too complex?
 One worry is that the game engine is too complex for this assignment.
 It is created to make rules completely separate from both client and server.
 This meant the game cannot be cheated by passing in actions that would allow you to win when you shouldn't have.

 In "real life" it is quite common for the game state to be handled by a totally separate game server.
-By having a separate entity in the form of `Game Engine` it could be easily moved to it's own api.
+By having a separate entity in the form of `Game Engine` it could be easily moved to it's own api or refactor it.

 Also this implementation keeps in mind future games.
 Which is totally unecessary for this assignment though.

+Game Engine rules:
+* Game state can only be edited by the Game Engine
+* Game can only be played by actions provided by the engine
+* Validation will happen before every actions
+* Logging will be handled internally by the engine